| Advertised Summary Job Description: *This is a staff nurse position.*|

-Additional Specific Minimum Qualifications: Must have New York State RN license and be BLS/ACLS and PALS certified.
+Additional Specific Minimum Qualifications: - Requires active New York State RN license.

 As a member of the National Collegiate Athletic Association (NCAA) and the Council of Ivy Group Presidents (Ivy League), it is imperative that members of the Columbia University community, in all matters related to the intercollegiate athletics program, exhibit the highest professional standards and ethical behavior with regard to adherence to NCAA, Conference, University, and Department of Intercollegiate Athletics and Physical Education rules and regulations.